quintype/malibu/tutorial/getting-started.md

 ![Malibu Blue]({{"images/malibu-blue-navbar.png" | absolute_url}})

-Note: If your loading your loading your component from shell then try refreshing your browser.
+Note: If you're loading your component from shell then try refreshing your browser.

 ## Switching to a different API end point